Our Mission

 • Barb Mikkelsen, HCIC

-• Steve Peru, United Way of Northern Arizona
+• Liz Archuleta, United Way of Northern Arizona

 • Camie Rasband, Catholic Charities